rohan-deshpande/northwest/readme.md

 ## Why?

-[NW.js](http://NW.js.io) is a great tool for releasing JavaScript apps for desktop, but it doesn't really care _how_ to build your app (nor should it!).
+[NW.js](http://nwjs.io) is a great tool for releasing JavaScript apps for desktop, but it doesn't really care _how_ to build your app (nor should it!).

 **Northwest** provides a way to `make` your NW.js app, and `seed` it from a source of your choice.
 You can currently seed from a git repository, an npm package or a whitelisted command.
-It also gives you some tools to `dev` with these seeds - some of which will use local development servers with live reloading, others which will simply use task runners -  into your NW.js development environment.
+It also gives you some tools to `dev` with your chosen seed inside the NW.js app runtime giving you access to node modules and things like the user's file system.
 You also get built-in scripts to `release` your app for Mac, Linux & Windows in various flavours.

 ## Understanding NW.js